openshift-kni/kni-enhancements/enhancements/siteconfig-extra-manifest-version-independence.md

           - myCR.yaml
   ```

+* **Version Independence**:
+  * What is version independence in this context?

+    * The ability to exclude the built in content and the user can set their system up to only ever pull from git.
+This means they can have a set of 4.12, 4.13, 4.14, ... extra manifests in git and point to the correct set based on what they are deploying (one tool supporting multiple versions).

+    * The decoupling of extra-manifests from ztp-container, cuurent ztp-container only contain a single version of extra-manifests.
+Using the git approach, user doesn't need to launch different versioned ztp-container to deploy different versioned manifests, rather just point towards the correct git repo path.

-* **Version Independence**: This change will allow customer to have version independence of extra-manifests having different versioned folder in their git repository.
-Customer can extract versioned extra-manifests and can push to their git repo.
-An example has shown below:
+  This change will allow customer to have version independence of extra-manifests having different versioned folder in their git repository, as an example:

 ```yaml